surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 BiPlus has an ability to create graphics and charts based on the result obtained.
 Charts sections in BiPlus displays different type of pictorial representation of the data.

-Let us see in details how to configure visualization.
+**Let us see in details how to configure visualization;**

 ## Adding Life to Data